SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     ALTER SYSTEM ALTER CONFIGURATION ('global.ini', 'DATABASE') SET ('system_information', 'usage') = 'custom' WITH RECONFIGURE;
     ```

 5. Database connections can be organized by creating database groups.
-Use the folder icon at the top of your databases panel to create a new group and drag and drop the database into it.
+Use the folder icon at the top of your databases panel to create a new group and drag and drop the two connections into it.

     ![](images/Groups.png)